JosselinSomervilleRoberts/SemAPI/README.md

 ```

 ### Populating the database
-Download the folling dataset and place them in data with the following names:
+Download the following dataset and place them in data with the following names:

 - *wiki.fr.bin* (as ***data/wiki.fr.bin*** - Download the French *bin + text*) - Encoding of french words: <https://fasttext.cc/docs/en/pretrained-vectors.html>